sorbet/sorbet/website/docs/error-reference.md

-In Stripe's codebase, this is generally not a problem at runtime, as we use Sorbet's own autoloader generation to pre-declare filler namespaces, keeping the Ruby runtime es behavior equivalent to Sorbet.
+In Stripe's codebase, this is generally not a problem at runtime, as we use Sorbet's own autoloader generation to pre-declare filler namespaces, keeping the Ruby runtime's behavior equivalent to Sorbet.
 However, the autoloader has some edge cases, which can often cause deviations between Ruby's runtime and Sorbet.
 This error helps guard against these issues.